kgsahil/kraken-sdk/docs/STRATEGY_FLEXIBILITY_SUMMARY.md

 ## How Flexible Is It? 🎯

-**Answer: Very Flexible!** Users can now create sophisticated trading strategies with minimal code.
+**Answer: Very Flexible!** Users can now create sophisticated trading strategies with minimal code, configure them from files/env vars, and compose them with AND/OR logic.

 ## What Users Can Do Now ✅